 357. CRIME AND DELINQUENCY.
 A study of the historical background of delinquency and crime as forms of deviant social behavior; an analysis of contributing factors; and an evaluation of the remedial measures now in common use.
-Prerequisite: Fundamentals of Sociology, General Psychology or permission of the instructor.
+Prerequisite: 204, 205, Ed.
+121, 122 or permission of the instructor.
 Three credits; winter.